kowainik/kowainik.github.io/posts/2018-06-21-haskell-build-tools.md

 > things you should implement it under the old interface.
 Package authors care
 > about their users: they keep the old way to build packages so people can
 > continue using it, even though the new proper way is available (through the
 > `new-` prefixed commands).
-Maybe several years from now the old commands will
+Old commands will be replaced by new ones in
-> be replaced by the new ones and this prefix will be removed.
+> `cabal-3.0` and this prefix will be removed.

 ### Adding dependency